Supernova4692/The-Underground/README.md

 ChangeScene - This script was used for the main menu and getting to different scenes when you selcted the start or exit buttons.

+Link script - this script was used for opening up the links to the various buttons int the shops where it will lead you to helpful guides for competive gamplay.